Greene plans to file articles of impeachment against Biden

 Article II of the Constitution states that the president and other U.S. officials can be removed from office through impeachment and conviction on “treason, bribery or other high crimes and misdemeanors.”

-She discussed her plans to file the impeachment articles with other members of Republican leadership, and said they did not ask her to not move forward.
+She said she discussed her plans to file the impeachment articles with other members of Republican leadership and said they did not ask her not to move forward.

 She said she is introducing the articles because a majority the “base” of Republican voters and other Americans outside it agree with impeaching these officials, describing it as “the right thing to do.”